Mary Louise Brown

-Mary Louise Brown (1868 – March 9, 1927) was a physician and teacher who devoted over 25 years of her life to servicing the Black community of Washington D.C.
+Mary Louise Brown (1861 – March 9, 1927) was a physician and teacher who devoted over 25 years of her life to servicing the African-American community of Washington D.C.
 Brown was the first African-American woman to receive a wartime medical commission when she joined the Red Cross in 1918 during World War I. Brown graduated from the Howard University College of Medicine and comingled her teaching career at Black community high schools and normal schools with a medical career, often providing medical care for free.

 Early life

 Brown was born in 1868 in Baltimore, Maryland and raised in a family with eight other siblings.
 Her father, John Mifflin Brown was a bishop in the African Methodist Episcopal Church.
 As he was frequently reassigned to different churches and was involved in the establishment of various educational and social institutions in the South, the family frequently moved.
 The children were "talented" and raised in the spirit of post-Civil War Reconstruction.
 New opportunities for African Americans arose, and along with her brothers and sisters, Mary Brown sought a professional career.

-In the 1880s, Brown graduated from the [ in Washington D.C., which, as with every Normal School of the time, provided an opportunity to begin teaching in the city's schools.
+In the 1880s, Brown graduated from the Normal School for Colored Girls in Washington D.C., which, as with every Normal School of the time, provided an opportunity to begin teaching in the city's schools.
 Brown started teaching English at a high school in the city's Black community.